Taguar258/injectra/README.md

 **The application is not able to detect the injection because the injection is called before the actual application.**

-_The injection method includes in injectra was fully developed by Taguar258._
+_The injection method included in injectra and the idea itself was fully developed by Taguar258._

 ## Installation
 To use injectra you will need to install python3 and preferably git: